-(₹ in Crore)

-Particulars As at March 31, 2014 As at March 31, 2013
+As at Mar ch 31, 2014 As at March $\frac{(\vec{x} \text{ in Crore})}{31, 2013}$

 Particulars Purchases Sales Purchases Sales

 Forwards / Futures

-Copper (MT) 90,725 85,625 - -
+Copper (MT) 90,725 85,625

-Gold (Oz) 62,478 133,243 - -
+Gold (Oz) 62,478 133,243

-Silver (Oz) 603,152 1,197,822 - -
+Silver (Oz) 603,152 1,197,822

-Aluminium (MT) - 22,750 - -
+Aluminium (MT) 22,750

-c) Unhedged foreign currency exposure is as under:-
+- b) All derivative and Financial instruments acquired by the company are for hedging purposes only. - c) Unhedged foreign currency exposure is as under:-

-(₹ in (
+(₹ in Crore)

+- · As at As at

-Particulars As at March 31, 2014 As at March 31, 2013
+Particulars March 31, 2014 March 31, 2013

 Payable 4,321.85 149.51

 FCCB's 2,068.40 1,179.16

 Foreign currency loan 3,668.24 23.61

 Receivable 39.42 22.29

 Bank Balance 0.02 0.02

-- 56 The company considers its investment in and loans to subsidiaries as strategic and long term in nature and accordingly, in the view of the management, any decline in the value of such long term investments in subsidiaries is considered as temporary in nature and hence no provision for dimunition in value is considered necessary. - 57 The Board of Directors in its meeting held on April 29, 2014, has approved the merger of Goa Energy Limited and Sterlite Infra Limited with the Company.
+- The company considers its investment in and loans to subsidiaries as strategic and long term in nature and accordingly, in the view of the management, any decline in the value of such long term investments in subsidiaries is considered as temporary in nature and hence no provision for dimunition in value is considered necessary. - The Board of Directors in its meeting held on April 29, 2014, has approved the merger of Goa Energy Limited and Sterlite Infra Limited with the Company.
 With effect from the appointed date of April 1, 2014, both Goa Energy Limited and Sterlite Infra Limited are wholly owned subsidiaries of the Company and accordingly no shares are proposed to be issued under the merger.
-The merger is subject to the approval of jurisdictional High Courts and other statutory authorities as may be applicable. - 58 Consequent to the effectiveness of the Scheme of Amalgamation and Arrangement, and acquisition of VAL's power business through slump sale (Refer note no 31 and 32), the current year's figures are not comparable with the previous year's figures.
+The merger is subject to the approval of jurisdictional High Courts and other statutory authorities as may be applicable. - Consequent to the effectiveness of the Scheme of Amalgamation and Arrangement, and acquisition of VAL's power business through slump sale (Refer note no 31 and 32), the current year's figures are not comparable with the previous year's figures.
 Previous year's figures have been regrouped/reclassified wherever necessary to conform with the current year's classification / disclosure.